zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: 0.5

 ## Rendering

+### Experimental_CustomMaxCreatedObjectsPerFrame
+- Description: Allows valheim's base engine for spawning objects to be customize.
+Original value was 10.
+Now it's 100.
+Makes it render 10x faster instead of 600 prefabs per second its 6000 prefabs per second.
+- Default Value: 100

+### Experimental_CustomMaxCreatedObjectsPerFrame_Enabled
+- Description: Allows valheim's base engine for spawning objects to be customize.
+This will significantly boost speed of objects being rendered.
+It will build ships in near moments.
+Base game has this value set way too low for most PCs.
+Turning this off will disable the patch and require a restart of the game.
+- Default Value: True

 ### UNSTABLE_AllowVehiclePiecesToUseWorldPosition
 - Description: WARNING UNSTABLE CONFIG do NOT set this to true unless you need to.
 All vehicles will no longer sync pieces in one position then offset them.
 It will sync pieces by their actual position.
 This means the vehicle could de-sync and lose pieces.
 Only use this for mods like <Planbuild> and want to copy the vehicle with position/rotation properly set.